 10 Tips To Keep You Cool And Stop You Arguing With Your Child

 Here they are, some eureka moments I have picked up on my journey so far as a Dad.
-I regularly use these to avoid conflicting with my Son.
+I regularly use these to avoid conflict with my Son.